-In our first Numerics version update of the new decade, we are thrilled to add 2 new service integrations - Jamf Pro, an Apple device management solution for system administrators to configure and automate IT administration tasks and Teamwork Projects, a work and project management software designed for teams to collaborate seamlessly and.
+In our first Numerics version update of the new decade, we are thrilled to add 2 new service integrations - Jamf Pro, an Apple device management solution for system administrators to configure and automate IT administration tasks and Teamwork, a work and project management software designed for teams to collaborate seamlessly.
 With Numerics v6.1, we’re also adding support for HelpScout’s latest API enabling more stats to help you track Chat & Phone conversations, performance of published help Docs, and measure overall company stats. v6.1 fixes the integration with Google Services in compliance with Google’s new security policies enabling you to use dashboards powered by Google Calendar, YouTube, Google Spreadsheets and all related cloud services.
 Read on to get more details about the new integrations and updates in this version.

 Jamf Pro: Visualize your MacOS & iOS device and license statistics